 Author, lecturer, writer and teacher at College of Marin in Kentfield, California.
-GIA Diamond Certified, charter member Jewelers Trade Network, Polygon Group, American Society of Jewelry Historians as well as an A rating from the BBB.
+GIA Diamond Certified, charter member Jewelers Trade Network, Polygon Group, American Society of Jewelry Historians.

 If you have inherited jewelry, silver or coins, if you love to treasure hunt, want to add to your income, have some jewelry to sell or are just curious about how precious metals are evaluated, please join us.
 Learn the secrets of the trade, including how to identify jewelry made of precious metals, determine its value, and sell it in the right place for maximum return.
 Learn how to read karat marks and hallmarks and identify items of historical or antique value.